ellisgl/epsiom/README.md

 Role Based Authorization
 ---
-users table: role_id connects to the roles table roles table: role_id (auto inc) and a name. role_roles table: role_id1 is for the role, role_id2 is the id of the role you want to have access to that role.
-Simplistic hierarchy.
+users table: role_id connects to the roles table.<br>
+roles table: role_id (auto inc) and a name.<br>
+role_roles table: role_id1 is for the role that you want to be accessed, role_id2 is the id of the role you want to have access to that role.
+Simplistic hierarchy.<br>